nextonesfaster/serenity-utils/README.md

 - Get user response using message or reaction prompts.
 - Display paginated reaction-based messages/menus.
 - Format text in different ways before sending.
+- Create embeds and messages with field access.

 ## Installation and Usage